 As somebody who grew up racing karts, I have first-hand experience in the field of searching for helmets and everything to do with this amazing motorsport!
 So, I’m going to lay out some pretty important things to remember when browsing online or in kart stores.

-So, what karting helmet should you buy?
-You should first of all be looking for a certified piece of headgear, possessing a sticker that directly states which qualification it meets.
+When buying a karting helmet, you should first of all be looking for a certified piece of headgear, possessing a sticker that directly states which qualification it meets.
 For karting, the best ones out will be stickered with ‘SA’ and ‘K’ as these are fully certified for racing series.

-First and foremost, you need to remember that a helmet is designed for your safety as a driver; visuals should never be the primary focus when you’re picking out something which can save your life in a crash.
-Let’s jump into more important tips for buying helmets!
+First and foremost, you need to remember that a helmet is designed for your safety as a driver.
+Visuals should never be the primary focus when you’re picking out something which can save your life in a crash.
+Below, we jump into more important tips for buying helmets!

 In spite of go-karting helmets being a different subsection in terms of helmets for motorsports, there are still a couple of types to be aware of so that you will be able to meet more requirements for kart clubs nationwide.